Herbert Lom

 Herbert Charles Angelo Kuchačevič ze Schluderpacheru (11 September 1917 – 27 September 2012), known professionally as Herbert Lom (/cs/), was a Czech-British actor with a career spanning over 60 years.
 His cool demeanour and precise, elegant elocution saw him cast as criminals or suave villains in his younger years, and professional men and nobles as he aged.
-Highly versatile, he also played the beleaguered Chief Inspector Charles Dreyfus in seven Pink Panther films.
+Highly versatile, he was also known to legions of comedy fans as the beleaguered Chief Inspector Charles Dreyfus in the Pink Panther film series.

 Lom's other notable films included The Ladykillers (1955), War and Peace (1956), Spartacus (1960), El Cid (1961), Mysterious Island (also 1961), The Phantom of the Opera (1962) and The Dead Zone (1983).
 He also originated the role of the King of Siam in the original West End production of The King and I, and starred on the 1960s television drama The Human Jungle.

 Early life and education

 Lom was born in Prague to Karl Kuchačevič ze Schluderpacheru and Olga Gottlieb.
 His mother was of Jewish ancestry.
 His ancestor, Christian Schluderpacher, a burgher of Bozen, was ennobled in 1601.
 Lom's family were comfortable, but not grandly aristocratic.
 His grandfather owned property in Prague and the Bohemian Forest, with his income deriving mainly from two restaurants and a guest house.
 Lom's father, as a younger son, inherited little, supporting his family by variously running a printing business, a car repair shop, and trying to establish himself as an art agent.
 The family lived at various Prague city quarters: Žižkov before moving to Vysočany, subsequently lived at Vinohrady, then New Town, where Lom attended a famous German grammar school.
 He studied philosophy for some time at the German University in Prague, but ceased his studies to become an actor.